How to get the best spray tan of your life

 Fungus

 Versicolor tinea is a very common fungus that many people do not know they have until they get a spray tan.
-It looks like pale spots that the tan doesn’t adhere to.
+It looks like pale spots where the tan doesn’t adhere.
 While this fungus clears fairly quickly with treatment, the spots can still show up with a spray tan for many weeks (I recommend waiting 6 weeks to try a spray tan again).

 Don’t forget to wear sunscreen!
 Spray tan does NOT protect your skin from the sun!